Introduction

 Uploading and Installation.
 A progress bar is shown.

-Two plugins and a module are also installed.
+Two plugins are also installed.

 .

-To find these items click on
+To find five of these items click on

 Next we need to check the plugins.
 So go to